 July 21, 2020

-Building a 5G Economy: Curiosity Lab at Peachtree Corners, GA .
+Building the 5G Economy: Curiosity Lab at Peachtree Corners, GA .

 With 5G live in communities across the nation, there’s never been a better time for municipalities to leverage smart city technology.
 In Peachtree Corners, Georgia, a city-owned “smart city laboratory” is showing America what’s possible when innovative ideas come to life over next-generation wireless networks.
 CTIA sat down with Betsy Plattenburg, Executive Director of Curiosity Lab at Peachtree Corners, to find out more about how the seven-year-old Atlanta suburb is reimagining the future of 5G-connected smart cities.